KeepSafe/TapTargetView/README.md

    }
 ```

+If you wish to use a snapshot, please follow the instructions [here](https://jitpack.io/#KeepSafe/TapTargetView/-SNAPSHOT)

 ## Usage

 TapTargetView utilizes a builder to configure how it looks and behaves.
 Here is the full list of options when using TapTargetView.
 The only required options are specifying a title, description and target.